garywiz/chaperone/doc/source/ref/config-logging.rst

    Chaperone supports two special features for logging filenames:

-   1. You can include substitutions within a log filename using the '%' substituion set compatible with `strftime <http://man7.org/linux/man-pages/man3/strftime.3.html>`_.
+   1. You can include substitutions within a log filename using the '%' substitution set compatible with `strftime <http://man7.org/linux/man-pages/man3/strftime.3.html>`_.
 If so, Chaperone will close and reopen the log file whenever the name changes.
 For example::